-Enduring Power of Attorney (POA)
+1. Enduring Power of Attorney (POA)

-An Enduring Power of Attorney is a legal document that allows you to nominate one or more persons to act on your behalf for legal, financial and personal decisions.
-This can start when you decide and continues to be effective if you lose the ability to make your own decisions.
+An Enduring Power of Attorney is a legal document that allows you to nominate one or more people to act on your behalf for legal, financial and personal decisions.
+This power can start when you decide and continues to be effective if you lose the ability to make your own decisions.

-Appointment of Medical Treatment Decision Maker
+2. Appointment of Medical Treatment Decision Maker

 The appointment of a Medical Treatment Decision Maker is different to a POA, as they are tasked specifically with making medical decisions for you if you are ill or injured and unable to make them for yourself.

-Advance Care Directive
+3. Advance Care Directive

 In relation to your medical decisions, you are also able to prepare a second document called an Advance Care Directive which allows you to record your wishes regarding treatment and communicate them to your Medical Treatment Decision Maker so that they have an understanding of what is important to you.

-Statement of Wishes
+5. Statement of Wishes

 A Statement of Wishes is a separate document to your Will.
 A Statement of Wishes is not binding but can assist your executors when it comes time to administer your estate.
 It can include instructions about your funeral, the disposal of your body and how you want your personal possessions deal with.

 At Maurice Blackburn, we store your Statement of Wishes with your Will so that executors have everything they need to administer your estate.